deckedusa/decked-design-system/docs/pages/getting-started/usage.md

 # Usage

+The _DECKED Design System_ is a fork of _[Shoelace](https://shoelace.style/)_, an opensource collection of web components that gives us a good base to design on top of.
+We've spent a lot of time updating the styles and funcitonality of these components to match the DECKED brand and serve the specific needs of the DECKED web platforms.
+Within this documention you may see _DECKED Design System_, _DECKED Shoelace_, and _Shoelace_ all used interchangably there is really no difference between the three, and all Shoelace related docs should be relivant with the _DECKED Design System_.

 Shoelace components are just regular HTML elements, or [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) to be precise.
 You can use them like any other element.
 Each component has detailed documentation that describes its full API, including properties, events, methods, and more.

 If you're new to custom elements, often referred to as "web components," this section will familiarize you with how to use them.